 When choosing the most secure version of a piece of software, there are typically two options:

 Many pieces of software come with best practice guides that include advice for security-related options, as well as for secure deployment.
-While best practice is to make default deployment secure, sometimes your application or deployment methods require specific configuration, or you might want to enable or disable additional options based on your specific needs.
+While best practice is to make your default deployment secure, sometimes your application or deployment methods require specific configuration, or you might want to enable or disable additional options based on your specific needs.
 Some actions, such as setting up appropriate certificates, can only be done at deployment time.
 Make sure you read and follow the instructions in any guides provided.

 For more information on secure coding, several developer manuals and programming books contain detailed descriptions and implementations of other good general security practices.
 Some useful examples include: